 Alternate arm raises and these are great for sculpting our arms and our shoulders, which we love.
 This exercise also improves our posture and increases our shoulder strength and mobility so this is kind of perfect… but make sure that your weight isn’t too heavy because it’s important to keep our movement controlled.

-This is a challenging workout but if you did it you’re actively working towards a healthy future and without even knowing it you have increased your bone density, improved your muscles, balance and coordination, improved your energy levels, increased your metabolism and your fat burning so you are pretty much fabulous.
+This is a challenging workout, but if you did it, you’re actively working towards a healthy future.
+Without even knowing it you have increased your bone density, improved your muscles, balance and coordination, improved your energy levels, increased your metabolism and you are fat burning so you are pretty much fabulous.

 Remember we don’t need to be athletes now we’re over 50 but lifting weights like this is going to help us build lean muscles, amplify fat burning and stay younger for longer.